 Speed To Market

 The speed-to-market is probably one of the outstanding benefits of cloud computing.
-Speed-to-market is a benefit capable of swaying even the most reluctant of developers that cloud computing is the way of the future.
+Speed-to-market is capable of swaying, even the most reluctant of developers, that cloud computing is the way of the future.
 Traditionally, it may take 6 to 8 weeks to do IT server provisioning, but the cloud makes it possible to hasten the process to a matter of hours.

-Cloud computing is continually metamorphosing like never before, and companies off different sizes are quickly adapting to the technology.
+Cloud computing is continually metamorphosing like never before, and companies of different sizes are quickly adapting to the technology.
 According to industry experts, the trend is likely to continue growing and developing further in the coming years.
-If used to the extent necessary and properly, working with data in the cloud has the potential to benefit businesses of all types greatly.
+If used to the extent necessary and appropriately, working with data in the cloud has the potential to benefit businesses of all types greatly.